Question: How do I make my passwords secure?

 Cons: Mobile app could use a bit of work in the UX/UI department, for small businesses $4/$5 per user might be a little expensive, I have experienced a couple of crashes when using the browser extension/plug-in

 Premium Price: $4 per user monthly for businesses of 50 employees or less | $6 per user monthly for business with more than 50 employees

-Dashlane has also been recognized in the App Store as an Editors’ Choice app as well as in the Google Play Store as the Best App.
+Dashlane has also been recognized as an Editor's Choice app in the App Store as well as the Best App in the Google Play Store.

 Pros: Easy to use, save and fill passwords for websites you frequently visit, includes VPN protection, Dark Web monitoring for compromised information, free random password generator, secure notes, and multi-factor authentication

 Cons: Shared configuration could be a little confusing (from personal experience), the Dashlane mobile app sometimes logs me out for no reason, Dashlane’s Chrome extension could be a little buggy, packages might be a little pricey for businesses

 Premium Price (for businesses): $4.00 per user monthly

 Based on almost all of the websites that I have visited, each and every one of them use 1Password as their preferred personal and professional password manager.
 As they should!

 1Password proves to be one of the most well-rounded password managers out there.
 It has all the standard services like password storage, save and fill passwords for websites you frequently visit, two-factor authentication (2FA), information vaults, among others.
 However, one thing that stands out from all of what 1Password offers is its Master Password + Secret Key feature.

 Master Password + Secret Key = What is it?